2013 New Zealand census: Ethnicity

 The census usually resident population count of 4,242,048 included 230,649 people without an ethnic response and 4,011,399 people who identified with at least one ethnicity.

 The figures for the total ethnicity of the population.

 Ethnic groups by region

 Birthplace

 The number of people living in New Zealand who were born overseas continued to climb.
 In 2013, 1,001,787 people (25.2 percent) were born overseas.

 For the overseas-born census "usually resident population":

 Religion

 The table below is based on religious affiliation data recorded at the last three censuses for usually resident people.
-Note that figures and percentages may not add to 100 percent as it is possible for people to state more than one religion.
+Figures and percentages may not add to 100 percent as people can state more than one religion.